npatel126/Recipe-Community-/README.md

 Navigate to the directory that your Recipe Community source code is located in and do the following in a terminal:

 The first time that you launch the docker containers you will need to build the images.
-To do so do the following:
+To do so, do the following:

 `$ sudo docker-compose up --build`